-I have been passionate about independant film ever since I sat at the receptionist’s desk of the Women’s Interart Center (a now defunct non-profit that showcased women’s interdisciplinary work) back in the 80’s and overheard the soundtrack of just-produced experimental film extraordinaire, Savage/Love, by Shirley Clarke.
+I have been passionate about documentary film ever since I sat at the receptionist’s desk of the Women’s Interart Center (a now defunct non-profit that showcased women’s interdisciplinary work) back in the 80’s and overheard the soundtrack of just-produced experimental film extraordinaire, Savage/Love, by Shirley Clarke.
 It played every day, sometimes two or three times.
 I would strain to hear the soundtrack but kept dutifully to my work.

 After the 50th time, I left my desk and stood in the doorway of the screening room and while I watched the short film I knew that this was a once in a lifetime experience, standing in a doorway and seeing something so perfectly made.
 It was beautiful beyond categorization.